JuliaReach/IntervalMatrices.jl/docs/src/index.md

 ## References

 - [1] Althoff, Matthias, Olaf Stursberg, and Martin Buss. *Reachability analysis of nonlinear systems with uncertain parameters using conservative linearization.*
       2008 47th IEEE Conference on Decision and Control.
 IEEE, 2008.

 - [2] Kosheleva, Olga, et al. *Computing the cube of an interval matrix is NP-hard.*
       Proceedings of the 2005 ACM symposium on Applied computing.
 ACM, 2005.

+- [3] Althoff, Matthias, Bruce H. Krogh, and Olaf Stursberg. *Analyzing reachability of linear dynamic systems with parametric uncertainties.*
+      Modeling, Design, and Simulation of Systems with Uncertainties.
+      Springer, Berlin, Heidelberg, 2011.
+69-94.

+- [4] Liou, M. L. *A novel method of evaluating transient response.*
+      Proceedings of the IEEE 54.1 (1966): 20-23.